Released on September 4, 2018

-To plan a park visit this fall, refer to Sask Park’s website at www.saskparks.com for all fall camping information.
-Explore park trails, head out for a kayak on the lake or enjoy a picnic in a park.
+To plan a park visit this fall, refer to the Sask Parks website for fall camping information Explore park trails, head out for a kayak on the lake or enjoy a picnic in a park.

 For more information, contact: